Tbsheff/budget-app/README.md

 - **Budget Assistance:** Adjusting budgets, suggesting savings plans, and analyzing spending habits.
 - **Database Modifications:** The chatbot can edit financial data, such as updating transactions, adjusting budgets, and creating new savings goals.
-- **UI Customization:** It can modify UI elements dynamically based on user requests.
 - **Quick Action Recommendations:** Users can select predefined actions such as "Adjust My Budget," "Create a Savings Plan," or "Analyze My Spending Patterns."

 ### Chatbot Components